 We are continuing to “Imagine Greatness” here at GKMS.
 Individual grades are continually working towards goals and many students have done a great job reaching these goals set forth.
 As we come back from Spring Break, grades will be focusing on getting to class on time.
 We will be having an all school booster for students and they will be working towards all all school activity afternoon late April/early May.

 Cool tools for expected behaviors continue to be taught weekly in Study Hall classes and reinforced that week in classes.
-Our focuses have been on appropriate language and getting on time to class.
+Our focuses have been on hallway behaviors and getting on time to class.
 Also behavior during the cafeteria continues to be an area to work with.

-Students of the Week are chosen weekly and Quarter 3 Cogs of the Quarter will be chosen and recognized.
+Students of the Week are chosen weekly and Quarter 3 Cogs of the Quarter have been chosen and recognized.
 Congratulations to those past and future students-you should be proud of your accomplishments.

 School representatives are rocking it out in our PBIS Tier 1 team and will continue to help us with our efforts here at the school.
 Their ideas are truly helping us to improve our efforts with PBIS.
 They are helping to bridge the gap with our students so that their voices and ideas can be heard.
 Again, thank you for your continued support! #gkcogs.